cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Ubuntu Install.md

 > sudo ./upgrade_tool SSD

 Choose 2, I know it says EMMC, it is wrong, it is the SD Card.
+If this fails, unplug the Lyra, press and hold the BOOT button and plug it in, then let go of the button.
+Now try to flash the Ubuntu image.

+> sudo ./upgrade_tool uf update.img

+This likely will fail, telling you the storage is too small.
+Now try the command again.

+> sudo ./upgrade_tool SSD

-Now we can write Ubuntu image to the SD card.
+Choose 2, and now we can write Ubuntu image to the SD card.

 > sudo ./upgrade_tool uf update.img